stevenjowens/erras/readme.md

 Note, this assumes a raspbian environment, which has certain libraries installed by default.

-So far this consists of five files:
+So far Erras consists of five files:

 - members.csv contains member data
 - erras_members.py downloads members.csv